 It’s always important to look at industries with a similar culture.
 So many skills are transferable, but it’s vital people are placed where they are likely to fit in easily.
 For instance, you wouldn’t take someone from a creative industry and put them into a position in a factory, that just wouldn’t work.
 It sounds really obvious but look for patterns that are similar to your own environment and look to appeal to the motivations of that talent pool.

 For us, recruitment is a sales-based role, so we can often take people from a sales environment and cross-train them in providing niche IT professionals.
-We teach them about the product, ensure they are highly trained in it, and they are well rewarded for hitting targets in return.
+We teach them about the product, ensure they are highly trained in it, and are well rewarded for hitting targets in return.

 Soft skills are arguably the most transferable quality an individual can possess, and a strong work ethic is the most important of those.
 Although you want your organization to provide a smooth onboarding process, a candidate who can display a willingness to learn and adapt is going to be able to move into a new environment with the least amount of problems.
 Being able to multitask and organize your workload is another desirable skill in almost any role.

-How to Assess Their Skills
+How to Assess Skills

 Test through role-playing

-Role-playing is the greatest approach to identify talent in a different field.
+Role-playing is the greatest approach to identifying talent in a different field.
 It’s an immediate evaluation on the ability to adjust and their personality.
 Just like improvisation on stage, being asked to act in an extreme character’s skin can reveal traits like a sense of humor or the ability to laugh at one’s self while being open to constructive criticism, which is essential to being a team player and/or a leader.

 If there’s immediate resistance, self-development is in order.
 If this challenge introduces insecurity and a lack of self-esteem, we do not need to go any further, especially in industry crossover.
 The new recruit needs to be able to deal with any unexpected situation.
 However, there’s another extreme reaction: being overly confident.
 Ego is not the way to command the room.

-Patrice Bisiot, founder of Image Impact Reading
+Patrice Bisiot, founder of Image Impact Index